More about Cub Scouts...

 After you register, your scout will receive the following items at their first Den or Pack meeting:

 The Cub Scout Handbook (Lion, Tiger, Wolf, Bear, or Webelos)

 Neckerchief and Slide

 The Cub Scout Uniform

-Families must purchase a Cub Scout shirt for their scout.
+Families must purchase a Cub Scout shirt for their scout (includes Northern Star Council and World Crest patches pre-sewn).
 The short sleeve version is recommended.
 This will be more comfortable for the child during summer activities and can be worn over a long sleeved shirt during cooler months.
 If your scout is joining the Pack as a Lion or Tiger buy a larger uniform that he or she can grow into; it will be worn for three years.
-Webelos (4th and 5th graders) typically wear the tan uniform as they are preparing for the transition to Boy Scouts.
+Webelos (4th and 5th graders) typically wear the tan uniform as they are preparing for the transition to Scouts BSA.
 Cub Scout uniforms can be found at your local Scout Shop or at Scoutstuff.org – The Boy Scouts of America Online Store.

 Pack 285 does not require boys to wear BSA issued pants and caps.
-Belts are optional but recommended.
-Belts become useful when your scout earns belt loop awards as part of the Academics and Sports programs.
+Belts are optional but highly recommended as they become useful when your scout earns belt loop awards as part of the programs.

 Questions about Cub Scouting in General?

 For general information about the Cub Scouting program follow this link to the BSA About Cub Scouting page.